ACER and partners have assembled a cast of expert players to meet the exciting challenges posed by the School Readiness Initiative: Little J & Big Cuz

 ACER will publish a set of bilingual Little J & Big Cuz readers in 2022, developed with the support of a grant from The Ian Potter Foundation.

 Being school ready includes the development of foundational literacy and numeracy skills, engagement in learning, and positive attitudes towards education and school.
 Of equal importance for students and their families is an understanding of how school works, what is expected of them and what they should expect from school.

-The initiative is not just focussed on the child being ready for school, but the school also being ready for the child.
+The initiative is not just focused on the child being ready for school, but the school also being ready for the child.
 'Ready schools' value the skills that Indigenous children bring, they acknowledge families as the first teachers and recognise the role that families and communities play in supporting lifelong development.